dev-rohith/task-management/README.md

 - **Problem-solving skills** - Debug and fix existing authentication issues
 - **API design knowledge** - Implement RESTful endpoints following best practices
 - **TypeScript proficiency** - Maintain type safety throughout the codebase
 - **Error handling** - Proper HTTP status codes and error responses
 - **Code quality** - Clean, readable, and maintainable code
 - **Testing awareness** - Ensure all provided tests pass

-## Submission Requirements
-- Complete the implementation within the given timeframe
-- Ensure all existing tests pass
-- Document any assumptions or design decisions made
-- Code should be production-ready quality

-## Success Criteria
 ## Evaluation Criteria
-**Technical Implementation (60%)**
-- Functionality completeness and correctness
+- Complete and correct functionality
 - Proper error handling and status codes
-- Code organization and TypeScript usage
+- Clean code structure and TypeScript usage

-**Code Quality (25%)**
-- Readability and maintainability
+- Readable and maintainable code
-- Following established patterns in codebase
+- Consistent with existing patterns
-- Proper validation and security practices
+- Good validation and security practices

-**Testing & Documentation (15%)**
 - All tests passing
-- Clear commit messages and code comments
+- Clear commit messages and comments
-- Any additional documentation provided
+- Additional documentation if needed

 ## Support
 If you encounter any setup issues or have questions about requirements, please reach out to the technical team.
 Focus on implementing the core functionality first, then optimize and refine as time permits.